Patches in Spark AR Studio let you add interaction, animation and logic to effects. You can also use them to create materials.

 If you changed the data type to say, Color, it could be used to transition the color of an element in your scene.

 Connect patches using their ports — the small dots on each patch.

 Patches can only be connected from left to right.
 This means you'd always connect a port on right side of a patch - known as an output port - to a port on the left side of another patch - known as an input port.

 To connect patches together:

-You should see a grey line appear, which will turn blue once it has found a connection.
-Only the compatible ports will be visible, ports with incompatible data points will be greyed out.
+You should see a gray line appear, which will turn blue once it has found a connection.
+Only the compatible ports will be visible, ports with incompatible data points will be grayed out.

 If you let go, you should see a connection made between your patches.

 An output can have more than one outgoing connection, but an input can only have one incoming connection.
 This means that the result of an output port can be applied to more than one patch.

 As a result of connecting these patches, when a face with an open mouth is detected, 3 objects will appear in the effect.